gretaegan/MS1-flightschool/README.md

 Potential students will see that photo and feel inspired because it shows their end goal of flying a jet in a commercial environment.
 The dark colors in the photo allow for a good contrast to the hero text over the image.

-* The Salisbury Firefly photo was chosen because, in the image, the cadet is standing on the wing and giving a thumbs up with a smile on her face which shows a sense of fun about the training.
+* The Slingsby Firefly photo was chosen because, in the image, the cadet is standing on the wing and giving a thumbs up with a smile on her face which shows a sense of fun about the training.
 The type of aircraft and the parachute on her back also convay an exciting idea of the type of flying being done.
 The yellow color of the aircraft itself brings up the gold in the star icons.